DelazJ/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

 We need to extract the useful data from these layers, rename them and create corresponding shape files:

-* First, double-click the :kbd:`multipolygons` layer to open the :guilabel:`Layer properties` dialog.
+* First, double-click the :file:`multipolygons` layer to open the :guilabel:`Layer properties` dialog.
 * In the :guilabel:`General` tab, click :guilabel:`Query Builder` to open the :guilabel:`Query builder` window.